aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 ﻿---
-title: LINQ Reporting Engine API – Aspose.Words for Python via .NET
+title: LINQ Reporting Engine API in Python
 articleTitle: LINQ Reporting Engine API
 linktitle: LINQ Reporting Engine API
 description: "LINQ Reporting Engine allows you to build a report from a template is assembled within the class using python."